Skip to main content

 • The layout for shared view children is not computed during the transition.

-• Support for the new React Native architecture (Fabric)
+• In the future we will introduce support for the new React Native architecture (Fabric).